National Merchants Association Reviews & Complaints

 National Merchants Association Pricing

-The standard National Merchants Association membership agreement describes a one-year contract with renewal for one-year terms, an early termination fee of $99, and a monthly minimum fee of $25.
-Additionally, the company’s website advertises a “flat rate” pricing plan of 2.65% per transaction that does not appear to be the same as the pricing plan outlined in the agreement below.
-National Merchants Association collects a monthly membership fee from all clients, and this membership fee can be either $19.95, $34.95, or $69.95 depending on the services a client wishes to add.
+The standard National Merchants Association membership agreement outlines a one-year contract with renewal options, including an early termination fee of $99 and a monthly minimum fee of $25.
+While the company promotes a “flat rate” pricing plan of 2.65% per transaction on its website, this doesn’t seem to align with the agreement terms.
+Additionally, clients are subject to a monthly membership fee ranging from $19.95 to $69.95, depending on the selected services.

 Virtual Terminal and Payment Gateway Pricing